pedromartip/CVIR3D_PFinal/README.md

 ## How to install dependencies?

-Use: pip install -r requirements.txt
+Use: `pip install -r requirements.txt`

 ## Usage

-Via command, use: python image_stitching.py.
+Via command, go to the source code path and use `python image_stitching.py`.
 If you want to use your images, modify the input files at the beginning of the principal cell.
+Also, if you want to run it with a code editor (such as Visual Studio Code), open the panorama_creation.ipynb and run all the cells.